agahkarakuzu/mriscope/paper.md

 # Abstract

+This interactive version accompanies the article published in Magnetic Resonance in Medical Sciences [@Karakuzu2024rev], providing a reproducible and online-executable implementation designed to realize the self-evolving functionality described in the original work.

 Magnetic resonance imaging has progressed significantly with the introduction of advanced computational methods and novel imaging techniques, but their wider adoption hinges on their reproducibility.
 This concise review synthesizes reproducible research insights from recent MRI articles to examine the current state of reproducibility in neuroimaging, highlighting key trends and challenges.

-It also provides a custom GPT model, designed specifically for aiding in an automated analysis and synthesis of information pertaining to the reproducibility insights associated with the articles at the core of this review.
+Unlike the static published version, this interactive platform leverages a custom GPT model designed specifically for automated analysis and synthesis of information pertaining to reproducibility insights, enabling continuous evolution of the review as new literature emerges.
+Readers can directly engage with the computational analyses, modify parameters, and contribute to the ongoing synthesis, transforming traditional literature review into a dynamic, community-driven resource that adapts and grows with the field.

 # Introduction